Classic Car Club of America: Definition of a Classic car

 In order to avoid ambiguity, the CCCA generally refers to classic cars that are eligible for the CCCA 'CCCA Full Classics', 'CCCA Classics', 'Full Classics', or just capitalizes them as 'Classics'.

-The CCCA has a narrow focus, tending to be interested only in the high-priced cars available in a limited time period.
+The CCCA has a narrow focus, tending towards only the high-priced cars available in a limited time period.
 Racing cars and serious sports cars are not covered by the CCCA, either.

 Eligible vehicles

-The Classic Car Club of America publishes an officially sanctioned list by makes and models of Approved CCCA Classic Cars.
+The Classic Car Club of America publishes an officially sanctioned list of makes and models: Approved CCCA Classic Cars.
 Some makes that are not very well represented in the club are accepted on a "Considered by application" basis.
-A Club member may petition to have a vehicle not listed in Approved CCCA Classic Cars approval and accepted.
+A Club member may petition to have a vehicle not listed in the Approved CCCA Classic Cars list approval and accepted.
 Such approval may be given if the car is one of a similar standard to vehicles already accepted into the club.

 However, the CCCA's list of "Classics" is arbitrary, accepting all eight-cylinder Auburns, an assembled Buick/Hudson product, but not the non-Imperial Chrysler eights of the same era, which also featured full-pressure-oiled engines, hydraulic brakes, and overdrive beginning before the rest of the industry in 1934, and were arguably as attractive as the Auburn pre-Airflow models.
-Nonetheless, the Club deserves kudos for standing firm and refusing to include post-1948 automobiles, despite persistent demand from owners of newer automobiles seeking to bolster their nests with the imprimatur of the "Classic" moniker.

 Cars manufactured prior to 1915 may be approved if they are nearly equivalent or basically identical to eligible vehicles manufactured in 1915 or later.
 Cars built after 1942 and up to 1948 are only accepted if they are nearly identical or fundamentally identical to prewar vehicles; while the club's emphasis is on pre-war vehicles, this acknowledges that many cars built immediately post-war were in fact identical to those available immediately before hostilities began.

 On its website, the Classic Car Club of America maintains a list of Approved CCCA Classic Cars that are acknowledged CCCA Classics.